skylvie/website/src/content/about_me.md

 Hi, I'm a HS junior interested in web development!
 I've been interested in programming for 6~ years, since middle school.

-Currently, I mostly work on fullstack projects.
-My main language of choice is TypeScript however I also know:
+My main language of choice is TypeScript, however, I also know:
 - JavaScript (of course)
 - HTML & CSS (not real languages)
 - Python 3 (Haven't used it in ages)